Guidance for Staff

 - will ensure that the University produces and manages information that is authentic, accurate, credible and reliable

-- providing evidence of decisions made and the reasons why.
+- providing evidence of and reasoning for decisions made

-- The Records and Information Management Service [R&IMS] provides advice and guidance on all aspects of managing the University's records including their creation and use and storage and destruction.
+- The Records and Information Management Service (RIMS) provides advice and guidance on all aspects of managing the University's records

 Data Protection Act

-- The Data Protection Act 1998 [DPA] gives rights to all individuals, including staff and students, about whom the University holds personal information, called personal data in DPA terms, and gives responsibilities to the University regarding that information.
+- The Data Protection Act 1998 (DPA) gives rights to all individuals, including staff and students, about whom the University holds personal information, and outlines responsibilities to the University regarding that information held.

-- The Principles aim to protect the rights and freedoms of individuals with respect to the processing of their personal data and sensitive personal data regardless of the format or media where the personal data is held and, in respect of IT systems, the ownership of the equipment if the processing is for University purposes.
+- The principles protect the rights of individuals with respect to the processing of their personal data and sensitive personal data, regardless of the format or media in which the personal data is held or, in respect of IT systems utilised for University purposes, the ownership of the equipment.

 - The University sets out the purposes for which it holds and processes personal data in its Notification to the UK Information Commissioner.

-- The UK Information Commissioner's Office is the UK's independent public body set up to protect personal information, and to regulate and enforce the Data Protection Act.
-It provides guidance to organisations and individuals, rules on eligible complaints, and can take action when the law is broken.
-The Commissioner has powers to order compliance and ultimately prosecution.
+- The UK Information Commissioner's Office is the UK's independent public body responsible for the protection of personal information through the regulatation and enforcement the Data Protection Act.
+The ICO provides guidance to organisations and individuals, rules on eligible complaints, and takes action when the law is broken.
+The Commissioner has powers to order compliance and prosecution.

-- Personal data can be an image/picture, document, or statement, or record in a filing system, from which you as an individual person can be identified from that information where;
+- Personal data is an image/picture, document, statement, or record in a filing system, from which an individual can be identified, and where;

-- you are the focus of the document or record,
+- the individual is the focus of the document or record,

-- the information is particularly relevant to you,
+- the information is particularly relevant to the individual,

-- the information includes significant biographical facts and opinions about you,
+- the information includes significant biographical facts and opinions about the individual,

-- the information affects your privacy in your personal, family, educational or professional life.
+- the information affects the individual's privacy in his or her personal, family, educational or professional life.

-- Examples of personal data include the contents of an individual student file, or appraisal assessment, or home phone number.
+- Examples of personal data range from the contents of an individual student or staff file, an appraisal assessment, a home phone number, or an email mentioning personal activities.
 The mere mention of your name in a document, for example as a record of attendence at an open meeting, is not enough to make the information in that document personal data about you.